SeanDonachiue/quill-sharedb-cursors/README.md

+Work in progress concurrent document editing web app for a local english tutor.

+# Below is from the original readme of the forked quill-sharebd-cursors project by pedrosanta, on which this project builds
+  - @sgdonachiue
 # Quill-ShareDB-Cursors
 An attempt at multi cursors sync in a collaborative editing scenario using [Quill](https://quilljs.com/), a [ShareDB](https://github.com/share/sharedb) backend, and the [reedsy/quill-cursors](https://github.com/reedsy/quill-cursors) Quill module.
 For more info on each component, check their pages/repositories.